ashwinihegde28/Credit_Risk_Analysis/README.md

 ### Combination Under-Over Sampling
 ![Combination Under-Over Sampling](https://github.com/ashwinihegde28/Credit_Risk_Analysis/blob/main/images/Combination(Over%20and%20Under)Sampling.PNG)
 1. Balanced Accuracy: 0.6376117496807152
-2. Precision:
+2. Precision: The precision is low for High-risk loans and is high for Low-risk loans.
 3. Recall: High/Low risk = .70/.57

 ### Balanced Random Forest Classifier
 ![]()
-1. Balanced Accuracy:
+1. Balanced Accuracy: 0.7877672625306695
-2. Precision:
+2. Precision: The precision is low for High-risk loans and is high for Low-risk loans.
-3. Recall: High/Low risk =
+3. Recall: High/Low risk = .67/.91

 ### Easy Ensemble AdaBoost Classifier
 ![]()
-1. Balanced Accuracy:
+1. Balanced Accuracy: 0.925427358175101
-2. Precision:
+2. Precision: The precision is low for High-risk loans and is high for Low-risk loans.
-3. Recall: High/Low risk =
+3. Recall: High/Low risk =  0.91/0.94

 ## Summary
+- Maximum Balanced accuracy is closest to 1 is the best machine learning model.
+So the Easy Ensemble AdaBoost Classifier is the best model to choose with its .93 balanced accuracy.
+The other models were below .80 balanced accuracy.
+- The precision for all models were similar and within an appropriate range.
+- The recall score also needs to fall within 0 and 1, with numbers closer to 1 being the better model.
+The Easy Ensemble AdaBoost Classifier tops in the recall score, making it the final best machine learning model to choose for further credit card analysis.